Strategic business partnerships are well thought out alliances. Every aspect is evaluated to ensure the success of the business.

 The right partner will add dividends year after year.
 Choosing the wrong partner can land you among the 50% of businesses that don’t make it past their fifth year.

 Creating a partnership for longevity requires essential ingredients.
-Keep reading to discover what those are.
+Keep reading to discover what those are for tech success.

 One reason that partnerships fail is lack of compatibility.
 The people involved have clashing personalities.
 This doesn’t mean personalities can’t be bold or overly optimistic.
 Confidence and positivity are essential traits of the most successful business people.